Nina Hossain: Television career

 Hossain's ambitions to be a journalist began at an early age.
 She has a degree from the University of Durham, (St Cuthbert's Society).
 She then gained a postgraduate diploma in broadcast journalism at the department of Journalism, Media and Communication, University of Central Lancashire, Preston.

 In 1996 she was chosen for a traineeship at ITV Border on Lookaround where she was a news presenter, producer and reporter.
 In 2000 she was a presenter for The Medical Channel.
 In 2001 she became a presenter and reporter for Newsroom South East and BBC London News on BBC London.
 In March 2004 she became the main presenter on the programme whilst Emily Maitlis took maternity leave.

 She was the word pronouncer for Series 1 of Hard Spell, a BBC One spelling competition for children.
 She reprised this role in the one-off episode of spin-off Star Spell (similar to Hard Spell, but with celebrities instead of children), but when Star Spell became a full series, she had joined ITV and so was replaced by BBC newsreader Mishal Husain, who continued this role through the second series of Hard Spell.

 In November 2004, Hossain joined ITN as the main co-presenter for the ITV Evening News on ITV, whilst Mary Nightingale took maternity leave.
 Following Nightingale's return she was a relief presenter for ITV London (ITV News London) and ITV News (ITV Lunchtime News, ITV Evening News, ITV News at Ten and ITV Weekend News).

 During April 2010, she was also a guest presenter for GMTV, standing in for Lorraine Kelly on GMTV with Lorraine.
 In June 2010, she replaced Katie Derham as a presenter of London Tonight, initially alongside Donal MacIntyre.
 However, on 1 November 2010 she became the sole presenter.
 She also presented the ITV Lunchtime News in a shared role with Alastair Stewart.

 Hossain has been part of ITV's Election Live coverage for the 2015, 2017 and 2019 elections.

 On 24 May 2019 it was announced Hossain would leave ITV News London and become the lead presenter of the ITV Lunchtime News.
 She presented her final ITV News London 6pm bulletin on 19 June 2019.

 She continues to occasionally relief present ITV News at Ten.

 Hossain has reported for ITV series Exposure and On Assignment.

 From March until June 2020 she presented the weekly Coronavirus: Q&A on ITV.

 In November 2022, Hossain appeared in an episode of Celebrity Antiques Road Trip alongside fellow news presenter Lucrezia Millarini.

+In March 2024 Hossain gained considerable attention on social media after referring to Jeremy Hunt live on ITV News as "Mr Cunt".
+She apologised shortly after claiming it was "A slip of the tongue".